michaeluno/admin-page-framework/readme.txt

 == Changelog ==
 = 3.8.22 =
+- Changed the form nonce lifespan to 2 days from 1 hour.
 - Deprecated debug information for section and field arguments.

 = 3.8.21 - 2019/08/19 =